 The key points (blue circles) are created where the horizontal, vertical and diagonal lines meet the outline of the square.

 Alternatively, you can download a blank template to print and use.

 Step 1 - The first shape of the background layer.

 The first shape on our background layer is a combination of gentle organic curves that fill the top left quarter of our design.

 There are several points to bear in mind that may help you when you are drawing your shapes:

-- Start to draw your shapes in the corners of the unit making sure that they touch the adjacent key points (red circles).
+Start to draw your shapes in the corners of the unit making sure that they touch the adjacent key points (red circles).
 These are the points of connection between the 'repeat units' which link the pattern together.

 The foreground layer of shapes in our design is necessary to enhance the spatial depth of the image and to augment the interaction of curves.

-Once you have finalised the shapes for your repeat unit you are now ready to apply color and tone to enhance the mood and depth of your design.
+Once you have finalized the shapes for your 'repeat unit' you are now ready to apply color and tone to enhance the mood and depth of your design.